 How to Clean a Diamond Ring at Home

+If you want to know how to clean a diamond ring at home, there are several good methods.
 All of these at-home cleaning methods will work on any setting, just make sure to never use sharp objects to remove particles or residue within the setting—if you’re not careful you could loosen the diamond or scratch the metal.

 How to Clean a Diamond Ring: All Metal Types (Platinum, Silver, White Gold, and Gold)

 - Soap and Water.
 The best way to clean a diamond ring, no matter what your ring’s setting and/or metal type, is plain soap and water.
 To make the solution, get a small bowl and add very warm water and basic dishwashing soap.
 Soak your ring for about 20 to 40 minutes depending on how dirty it is.
 If you need to remove a substance such as hairspray, lotion, makeup, or perfume, use a very soft toothbrush to remove any residue.
 Rinse the ring under warm running water and repeat if necessary.
 Using chlorine or other harsh chemicals, even some certified jewelry cleaners, can damage the engagement ring.
 It’s important to rinse your ring thoroughly after cleaning in order to remove any soap residue.

 - Non-Abrasive and Chemical-Free Solution.
 It’s important to do your research when purchasing a jewelry cleaner/polisher.
 If there are any chemicals in the solution, your diamond ring can become discolored or lose its durability.
 Sparkle Bright is a highly rated jewelry cleaner that can polish and restore rings of any metal type.

 How to Clean a Diamond Ring: Silver and Gold